antosubash/blog/src/_posts/microk8s/create-and-deploy-dotnet-application-in-micro-k8s.md

 ## Introduction

 In this post we will create a simple abp application and deploy it in the microk8s instance.
+We will use tye to deploy the application in the cluster.
+We will also see how to setup the ingress for the application.
+We will use cert-manager to get the certificate for the application.
+We will also see how to setup the database for the application.
+We will use postgres database for this application.

 ## Parts